Interacting with Council & Committees

 If you know that a particular report or issue is before Council or Committee, you can submit comments or request to make a presentation.

 How do I submit a letter to City Council and are there any deadlines which I should be aware of?

 Communications to Council or one of its committees can be submitted in the following ways:

 - By post or in person to: Office of the City Clerk, 222 - 3rd Avenue North, Saskatoon, SK S7K 0J5

 - By fax to 306-975-2784.

-Communications to City Council or Committees must be received in the City Clerk's Office by noon on the Tuesday preceding the week of the meeting.
+Communications on NEW matters must be received in the City Clerk's Office by noon on the Tuesday preceding the week of the meeting.

-Your letter must clearly specify the issue which you wish to address, as well as a general outline of your concerns.
-Please note that, since all meetings of City Council and its Committees are public, your letter is considered a public document.
+Matters already on an agenda, your submission should clearly specify the issue which you wish to address, as well as a general outline of your concerns.
+Please note that, since all meetings of City Council and its Committees are public, your submission is considered a public document.

 You are encouraged to contact the City Clerk's Office at 306-975-3240 to clarify the requirements for writing to City Council or any of its Committees.